An experiment to test the discreteness of time

 Now, it is widely believed that the smooth geometry of general relativity should be replaced, once quantised, by some discrete structure.
 In particular, we may expect time to be granular in some sense.
 In which sense precisely, we do not know.
 However, since $\delta \tau$ admits a straightforward interpretation of a covariant quantum clock, it makes a good candidate to reveal discrete features of time.
 Thus we make the following hypothesis: $\delta \tau$ can only take values which are integer multiples of Planck time $t_P$.
 That is, \eqref{eq:delta_tau} is modified to:

 Additional motivation for the hypothesis and possible alternatives are discussed in section \ref{sec:discussion-hypothesis}.
 For now, it can be taken just as the simplest implementation of the idea that time is discrete at a fundamental level, similar in philosophy to the idea that everyday-life matter is not continuous, but instead made of atoms.
-Devising an experiment to detect this discreteness and examining its feasibility is the task we have set ourselves in this work.
+In the rest this work, we devise an experiment to detect this discreteness, and estimate its feasibility requirements.

 Equation \eqref{eq:discrete} is still incomplete and we need to posit a functional relation between the level $n$ and the parameters $M,d,l,t$.
 We rewrite equation \eqref{eq:delta_tau} as

 where

 and we take $n$ to be given by the floor function